 While the dough is rising, slice the onions into half-moons 1/4″ thick.
 Heat olive oil in a large, heavy-bottomed saucepan.
 Cook over medium-high heat stirring only occasionally so that the onions caramelize.
 Add olive oil as needed.
 This should take about 10-15 minutes.
 Set aside.

-Make the white sauce by heating olive oil in a small saucepan over medium heat.
+Make the white sauce by heating butter in a small saucepan over medium heat.
 Add shallot and garlic and cook until fragrant.
 Add flour and whisk to create a roux, about 2-3 minutes.
 Add cream, white wine, parmesan cheese, salt pepper and oregano and whisk until the cheese is melted and the sauce begins to thicken, about 5 minutes.
 Set aside.

 Once the dough has proofed, turn it onto a floured surface, dust the top with flour and roll or shape as desired.
 Top with white sauce, Gruyère cheese and caramelized onions.